3D-e-Chem/3D-e-Chem.github.io/_team_members/Marton_Vass.md

 ---
-title: Marton Vass
+title: Márton Vass
 photo: /assets/team_members/Marton_Vass.jpg
 role: Development and application 3D-e-Chem chemoinformatics tools
 ---
-Márton Vass performed his Ph.D. research at the Budapest University of Technology and Economics on In silico methodologies aiding fragment-based drug discovery (Supervisor: Dr. György Miklós Keserű).
-Marton has experience in drug discovery as research scientist Lead Discovery Laboratory (CADD team), Gedeon Richter Plc.
-In 2015, Marton Vass started a post-doctoral fellowship in the Division Medicinal Chemistry at VU University Amsterdam on the 3D-e-Chem project.
+Márton Vass acquired his Ph.D. degree at the Budapest University of Technology and Economics on In silico methodologies aiding fragment-based drug discovery in 2014.
+Márton has experience in drug discovery as research scientist in the Lead Discovery Laboratory (CADD team) of Gedeon Richter Plc. a mid-sized pharmaceutical R&D company in Budapest where he was responsible for the computational support of medicinal chemistry projects mainly in the CNS field (2011-2015).
+He also won the Richter Innovation Award in 2014 for the deployment of an online platform incorporating computational models to be used by medicinal chemists and the Richter Publication Award.
+In 2015, Márton Vass started a post-doctoral fellowship in the Division Medicinal Chemistry at VU University Amsterdam on the 3D-e-Chem project.

-In the 3D-e-Chem project Marton Vass is involved in the development and application chemoinformatics tools
+In the 3D-e-Chem project Márton Vass is involved in the development and application of cheminformatics tools and workflows.